-Just like Mantis would have empathic epiphanies about which Avenger she should accompany she intuits that she should accompany the Atom in his part of the plan to destroy the Construct.
+Just like Mantis would have empathic epiphanies about which Avenger she should accompany if they split up on a mission she intuits that she should accompany the Atom in his part of the plan to destroy the Construct.
 At one point amid all the action the Atom even asks Willow point-blank why she didn’t seek help from her previous super-powered comrades that she mentioned.

-In the end the Construct is defeated and Willow goes off to an undisclosed location on some plain of existence where she and her Mate will give birth.
+In the end the Construct is defeated and Willow goes off to an undisclosed location on some plane of existence where she and her Mate will give birth.

 The actual story is, unfortunately, fairly dull.
 Only the sly Mantis references make it stand out.

 But it IS kind of cool from a pure comic book fan angle to think of this as a story accentuating Mantis’ status as the Celestial Madonna.
 She and her Mate’s offspring will apparently impact the entire Multiverse, not just one particular universe.

 And who knows?
 With Mantis already introduced into the Marvel Cinematic Universe as one of the Guardians of the Galaxy maybe we’ll see her feature in a crossover movie(s) with her as the linchpin joining the Marvel Cinematic Universe and the DC Cinematic Universe.

 Look for it in theaters around 2036! +++

 FOR MY ARTICLE ON THE MAIN LIST OF CENTAUR COMICS SUPERHEROES CLICK HERE

 FOR MY ARTICLE ON THE MEMBERS OF INFINITE HORIZON CLICK HERE